radqnico/mazegenerator/GUIDE.md

 - Per‑block randomization: Each block’s material is chosen using your theme weights; cells are not uniform.
 - Hollow walls build only edges on walls and top, but floors are always fully placed.
 - Closed + hollow makes a “shell” roof over walls and corridors; open (closed:false) leaves corridor tops as AIR.
+- No hard cap on maze size or cell/wall height; only world Y-range is enforced.

 ---